c3mdigital/password-protection/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Visit the settings page and enter a username and password to be used as the secondary authorization

+== Frequently Asked Questions ==

+= Will this plugin keep my site from being hacked? =

+NO!
+No plugin can keep your site from being hacked but this plugin will stop annoying brute force attempts to your login page.

+= What is a No-Referrer Request? =

+A No-Referrer Request is a direct request made to your wp-login.php file.
+Normally when you go to wp-admin and you are not logged in WordPress will redirect you to wp-login.php.
+When this happens the referrer is from your same domain.
+Bots and automated scripts normally make direct post requests to wp-login.php without a referrer.
+This plugin can block all requests without a referrer or requests from a referrer that is not from your domain.

+= What if I forget my Password? =

+If you forget your password there is no way to recover it because it is stored as an encrypted hash.
+If you forget your password you will have to disable the plugin by changing the name of the password-protection using FTP.
+Once disabled and you log in you can then re activate the plugin and enter a new password on the settings page.

+== Screenshots ==

+1. HTTP Authentication on Chrome, your browser my not look the same but it should be similar.
+2. The admin interface.

 == Changelog ==